olafhartong/DefenderHarvester/README.md

   -machineid string
     	set the MachineId to query the timeline for -schema
-    	enable writing the MDE schema to a file - will never write to Sentinel -sentinel
+    	enable writing the MDE schema reference to a file - will never write to Sentinel -sentinel
     	enable sending to Sentinel
   -splunk